Ten Thoughts on Earning my Doctor of Ministry Degree

 9. I highly recommend a Doctor of Ministry degree (or any further education one wants to do) after being in ministry for 10 or 15 years since it functions as a good “mid-life degree.”
 What I mean is that after a certain period of time, like I did, you might stop reading hard stuff and you might get a little lax on knowing what’s going on in your particular ministry fields of interest.
 I found this degree challenging and refreshing.
 It was good to get to read difficult texts again and to think deep thoughts again.
 I’d been in youth ministry for 9 years previously and had not read much deep stuff and my mind had “missed” that deeper material, so it was nice to be forced back into that again.
 It is also good to recreate a new ministerial comradery of guys (and gals) who are in ministry and pursuing this degree alongside you.
 You’ll make new friends and you’ll learn interesting stuff from others who reside in different parts of the world, and that will enrich your own thinking and ministerial context.
 If someone feels like they are growing a little stagnant in their ministry, I would recommend the Doctor of Ministry, particularly, to help “knock off” some of the rust and get back into the classroom to learn, get challenged, and get refreshed in one’s academic and spiritual pursuits.

 10. If you are wanting to get a Doctor of Ministry degree, or a Ph.D., or any other degree, I could not recommend Midwestern Baptist Theological Seminary (in Kansas City, MO) enough.
 The degree is (especially after Covid) a hybrid of having to be on campus and taking the course online.
 I had a few Zoom classes where we would meet everyday, all week on Zoom.
-I also had other classes that I had to fly to MBTS to take the course for a week.
-I made some ministerial acquaintances and met some really smart guys whom I will certainly turn to for ministerial or apologetics/theological questions in the future!
+I also had other classes that I had to fly to MBTS to take the courses for a week.
+I made some friends and met some really smart guys whom I will certainly turn to for ministerial or apologetics/theological questions in the future!
 It’s worth it to be on-campus if you can do that, but if not, then doing the hybrid model will work as well so that you can remain in your current location.

 Leave a Reply